Chapter 12: The Knowledge Spiral cover

 AI collaboration compresses this dramatically.
 In a single afternoon working with Claude on a Neo4j integration for my blog, I discovered that my understanding of graph database indexing was superficial, my approach to Cypher query optimization was inefficient, and my mental model of relationship traversal performance was based on relational database assumptions that simply did not apply.

-Not just learning new information.
-The uncomfortable realization that existing expertise was built on shaky foundations.
-The AI did not just fill gaps.
-It revealed gaps I did not know existed.
+This was not new information landing on old knowledge.
+It was the uncomfortable realization that existing expertise was built on shaky foundations.
+The AI filled gaps, and it revealed gaps I did not know existed.

 Traditional expertise brings confidence.
 You know what you know, and you know what you do not know.
 AI-assisted learning reveals a third category: things you thought you knew but did not.
 This category grows faster than your traditional knowledge.
 Epistemic vertigo.